-Respondents were asked whether they used the internet (yes/no) and how they would define their religious belief fragility on a 5-point Likert scale from 1 (not at all) to 5 (highly fragile).
-These two questions were formulated based on the 2020 Israel Central Bureau of Statistics social survey questionnaire, which was repeatedly shown as valid and reliable.
+Respondents were asked whether they used the internet (yes/no) and how they defined the fragility of their religious beliefs using a 5-point Likert scale.
+These questions were based on the 2020 Israel Central Bureau of Statistics social survey questionnaire, which has repeatedly been shown as valid and reliable.

 Sexual trauma

-Respondents were asked whether they been sexually assaulted (yes/no) using a single item with high validity as part of the HBSC questionnaire (Harel-Fisch et al., 2019).
+Respondents were asked a yes/no questions about whether they been sexually assaulted, using a single item with high validity as part of the HBSC questionnaire (Harel-Fisch et al., 2019).

-Risk behaviors
+Risk behaviours

-To appraise the number of risk behaviors, we asked about the following behaviors, each using the same 5-point Likert scale from 1 (never) to 5 (more than 3 times a month): returning home late; involvement in fights; having suffered a beating from peers; drinking alcohol for nonreligious reasons; and smoking cigarettes.
-In addition, respondents were asked whether they had ever consumed drugs (yes/no), had ever been arrested (yes/ no), or had had meetings with probation officers (yes/ no).
+To appraise the number of a respondents’ risk behaviours, we asked about the following behaviours (using a 5-point Likert scale from 1/never to 5/more than 3 times a month): returning home late; involvement in fights; receiving a beating from peers; drinking alcohol for nonreligious reasons; and smoking cigarettes.
+In addition, respondents were asked three yes/no questions: had they ever consumed drugs, been arrested, or met with probation officers.
 These questions were based on the HBSC questionnaire (Harel-Fisch et al., 2019).
-The scale’s reliability was measured using Cronbach’s alpha was 0.69 95% CI (0.60-0.76).
-Accordingly, for each participant, we calculated the number of risk behaviors (answer of 5 on the Likert scale—or, more than 3 times a month), and “yes” answers on the three dichotomous scale questions, with the possible range of 0 to 8.
+The scale’s reliability, measured using Cronbach’s alpha, was 0.69 95% CI (0.60-0.76).
+For each participant, we calculated the number of risk behaviours, totalling each yes/no question with answers of 5 on the Likert scale (more than 3 times a month).
+The possible range was 0 to 8.

 Data analysis

 Overall, 7.37% of the data was missing.
-Little’s Missing Completely at Random test (MCAR; Little, 1988) was performed to analyze the pattern of missing data, revealing that the data were not MCAR, χ2(1) = 9.81, p =.002.
-Using the “missing_compare” function of the finalfit R package, we explored the pattern of missing data between participants with and without data on the three primary outcome measures – dropped out of school (yes/no), emotional difficulties, and the number of risk behaviors.
-Out of the 57 comparisons we performed, only two significant patterns were detected: participants with missing data on the “dropped out of school” measure were more likely to be boys than girls, p =.012, and participants with missing data on the emotional risk measure were less likely to exhibit ADHD, p =.004.
-Given the pattern of missing data, we employed the Multiple Imputation (Rubin, 2009) procedure via the mice R package (Van Buuren & Groothuis-Oudshoorn, 2010) to handle missing data.
+Little’s Missing Completely at Random test (MCAR; Little, 1988) was performed to analyse the pattern of missing data, revealing that the data were not MCAR, χ2(1) = 9.81, p =.002.
+Using the finalfit R package’s ‘missing_compare’ function, we explored the pattern of missing data between participants with and without data on the three primary outcome measures – dropped out of school (yes/no), emotional difficulties, and the number of risk behaviours.
+Of the 57 comparisons we performed, only two significant patterns were detected: participants with missing data on the ‘dropped out of school’ measure were more likely to be boys than girls, p =.012, and participants with missing data on the emotional risk measure were less likely to exhibit ADHD, p =.004.
+Given this pattern, we employed the Multiple Imputation (Rubin, 2009) procedure via the mice R package (Van Buuren & Groothuis-Oudshoorn, 2010) to handle missing data.
 In multiple imputations, missing data were imputed to create 50 complete datasets, analyses were performed on each dataset, and a pooled result was reported such that analyses comprised data on all cases (i.e., n = 333).
 The algorithm used to predict missing data in binary measures was logistic regression following a pre-processing lasso variable selection step, and we used random forest estimation for ordinal and/or quantitative measures.